 Joanne Lynn, MD, MA (philosophy and public policy), MS (evaluative clinical sciences), is a geriatrician, hospice physician, health services researcher, quality improvement advisor, and policy advocate who has focused upon shaping American health care so that every person can count on living comfortably and meaningfully through the period of serious illness and disability in the last years of life, at a sustainable cost to the community.
 She now leads the Center on Elder Care and Advanced Illness for Altarum Institute.

-She recently has been a consultant to the administrator of the Centers for Medicare and Medicaid Services, a faculty member of the Institute for Healthcare Improvement, and a clinical expert in improvement for the Care Transitions project at the Colorado Foundation for Medical Care.
-She has also been a senior researcher at RAND and a professor of medicine and community health at Dartmouth Medical School and at The George Washington University.
+Dr. Lynn lately has been a consultant to the Administrator of the Centers for Medicare & Medicaid Services, a faculty member of the Institute for Healthcare Improvement, and a clinical expert in improvement for the Care Transitions Project at the Colorado Foundation for Medical Care.
+She has also been a senior researcher at RAND and a professor of medicine and community health at Dartmouth Medical School and The George Washington University.

 Dr. Lynn has published more than 250 professional articles, and her dozen books include The Handbook for Mortals, a guide for the public; The Common Sense Guide to Improving Palliative Care, an instruction manual for clinicians and managers seeking to improve quality; and Sick to Death and Not Going to Take it Any More!, an action guide for policymakers and advocates.
 She has also authored amicus briefs for key appellate court cases and has been often interviewed by reporters.

 Dr. Lynn is a member of the Institute of Medicine and the National Academy of Social Insurance, a fellow of the American Geriatrics Society and The Hastings Center, and a master of the American College of Physicians.
 Her areas of expertise include chronic disease management, community health, managed care, and the continuum of care.